 Learning for Deployment of Robotaxis at Scale

-As the global race to deploy automated vehicles in urban environments accelerates, the project "Learning for Deployment of Robotaxis at Scale" aims to identify lessons that can inform future implementations in Europe.
+As the global race to deploy automated vehicles in urban environments accelerates, the project "Learning for Deployment of Robotaxis at Scale" identified key lessons that can inform future implementations in Europe.

 Bridging Global Knowledge for European Deployments